-There seems to be a lot of debate on this matter for some reason.
+There seems to be a lot of debate on this matter.
 It is true that, in a classical sense, Deism would not be considered a religion.
-However, this position is rather unfair in the grand scheme of things and has led (at least in part) to its omission from various religious studies.
-Consider this: religion is actually a particular system of faith and the belief in and worship of a deity.
+However, this position is somewhat unfair in the grand scheme of things and has led (at least in part) to its omission from various religious studies.
+Consider this: religion is a particular system of faith and the belief in and worship of a deity.
 Most true Deists would then agree that Deism is, by definition, a religion.
 But why?

 Does Deism have a system of beliefs and hold a strong belief in a deity?
 Absolutely.
 Is that deity worshiped?
 Absolutely, just not in a way that some in organized religion might recognize.
 “Worship” is merely the expression of reverence and adoration for a deity.
 Deists definitely have this.

-The term “religion” is often confused with the term “organized religion.”
-This is also known as institutional religion, where the belief system and related rituals are systematically arranged and formally established by some sort of authority.
+The term “religion” is often confused with “organized religion.”
+This is also known as institutional religion, where the belief system and related rituals are systematically arranged and formally established by some authority.
 This practice is sometimes called “dogma.”
-Dogma is a belief or set of beliefs laid down by and/or taught by an authority (such as a church) as incontrovertibly true.
-Therefore, the important distinction would be that Deism is NOT considered organized religion; but it is a religion nonetheless.
+Dogma is a belief or set of beliefs laid down by and taught by an authority (such as a church) as incontrovertibly true.
+Therefore, the critical distinction would be that Deism is NOT considered organized religion; but it is a religion nonetheless.

-Still, there are some Deists who might attend a church outside of their faith.
+Still, some Deists might attend a church outside of their faith.
 There are a number of different reasons for this, and they will often vary.
-That being said, and just for an example, you might see a Christian Deist attend a Unitarian Church for the sake of fellowship.
-You might find another Deist who will attend a church for the sake of council or research.
+That being said, for example, you might see a Christian Deist attend a Unitarian Church for the sake of fellowship.
+You might find another Deist who will attend a church for council or research.

 Some Deists simply oppose the idea of the church altogether.
 The reasons for this vary from simple to complex.
 A simple example might be disagreeing with giving money to the church.
 An example of the complicated might be that God created the universe out of energy and matter.
 Everything in the universe is made up of the same thing.
 Moreover, perhaps God is a part of that universe in some form.
 Therefore, the universe (and everything in it – including humans) is essentially made up of the same stuff.
 As a result, perhaps God truly is inside all of us, so why would we need to go to a building?